Residence Class Visas: Living in New Zealand permanently

 How do I get a Permanent Resident Visa?

 To get a Permanent Resident Visa, you have to meet all of these requirements:

 - Residence for 2 years – You must have held a Resident Visa continuously for at least the last two years, or held a Resident Visa at some point in the last three months after holding it for at least two years.
 Also, your first day in New Zealand as a resident must have been at least two years ago.

 - Commitment to New Zealand – You must have shown a commitment to being in New Zealand in one of the ways recognised by Immigration New Zealand (see below).

-- Character issues – You must meet the character requirements for residence (see above, “Health, character, and money / sponsorship: General requirements for residence”).
+- Character issues – You must meet the character requirements for residence, see above, “sponsorship requirements for residence”.